Disbrey History, Family Crest & Coats of Arms

 One of the first records of the surname was found in 1216 when John de Desburgh held estates in the area.
 St Giles Church is the oldest surviving building in the town and was built around 1225 AD.
 It is believed to stand on the site of an earlier Saxon church.
 The Old Manor House dates back to the late 17th-century origins and was held by Ferdinando Poulton, a Roman Catholic lawyer and Lord of the Manor; he was reputedly one of the Gunpowder Plot conspirators.

-Important Dates for the Disbrey family
+Early History of the Disbrey family

 This web page shows only a small excerpt of our Disbrey research.
 Another 98 words (7 lines of text) covering the years 1363, 1584, 1455, 1487, 1831, 1835, 1608 and 1680 are included under the topic Early Disbrey History in all our PDF Extended History products and printed products wherever possible.